Indonesia Expat

 Menopause

-• It can happen earlier naturally, because of surgery to remove the ovaries or the uterus, cancer treatments like chemotherapy, or genetic reason.
+• It can happen earlier naturally, because of surgery to remove the ovaries or the uterus, because of cancer treatments like chemotherapy, or because of a genetic reason;

-• The symptoms could be anxiety, mood swings, brain fog, hot flashes and irregular periods.
-Tiredness, poor concentration and vaginal dryness are also very common.
-These symptoms can start before menopause and carry on afterwards.
+• The symptoms could be anxiety, mood swings, brain fog, hot flushes, and irregular periods.
+Tiredness, poor concentration, and vaginal dryness are also very common.
+These symptoms can start before menopause and carry on afterwards;

-• Menopause and perimenopause symptoms can have a big impact on your life, including relationships and work.
+• Menopause and perimenopause symptoms can have a big impact on your life, including on your relationships and work;

 • There are ways to manage the symptoms.
 Medications that can replace the missing hormones are available to help relieve your symptoms.